jordanvoirin/PdM/readme.md

 - AlignementScriptXimeaCamera.py : Script to align the camera on the focus point of the last lens.
 - AcquisAndSaveXimea.py : Script to acquire images using the Ximea camera
 - functionsXimea.py : some functions for the ximea
     - saveImg2Fits()
     - AcquireImg()
     - determineUnsaturatedExposureTime()
+    - TwoDGaussian()
+    - getPSFCentroid()
+    - cropAroundPSF()

 IDL Code :

 - phaseRetrieval.pro  : script to treat the *.fits PSF data in order to retrieve the phase of the wavefront